Root Canal Therapy in Guntersville, Albertville, Arab and nearby areas.

 Root Canal Therapy is a treatment in which our dentist removes a bacterial infection that has entered your tooth’s pulp or nerve chamber, which results in an irritated and inflamed tooth.
 There are several reasons you may need root canal therapy, including deep decay, big fillings, trauma to the tooth, a chipped tooth, or even repeated dental work.

 If you do have a confirmed infection inside your tooth, there are other options to consider:

-Once your dentist has identified the infection inside your tooth you may be wondering what other options you have besides getting a root canal.
-The first is to do nothing.
-However, if the bacteria are not removed it will work its way to the tip of the root and eventually into your bone.
-Once it does, it will cause an abscess and infection.
+You could choose to do nothing.
+However, if the bacteria is not removed, it will work its way to the tip of the root and eventually into your bone.
+Once it does, it will cause an abscess and infection which is even more serious.
 Obviously this course of action, or inaction, is not recommended.

 Your second choice is to extract or remove the tooth, but this does have drawbacks.
 If you simply extract the infected tooth, the space caused by the missing tooth will cause the surrounding teeth to shift into that space.
 This shift could cause a miss alignment in your mouth that can result in problems with your jaw.
 In addition, shifted teeth are harder to clean, making them more susceptible to gum disease, decay or even additional tooth loss.
 If you do elect to pull the tooth, it is best to replace it with a dental appliance such as an implant or a bridge.
 In addition to the loss of your tooth, this approach does add more expense to the treatment.